 I recently discovered a desktop app called Nexus that allows you to create specific folders for your fonts and store them in categories rather than trying to remember the name of each font.
 Nifty, huh?

-Here’s how I set up my Nexus Font app after installing.
+Here’s how I set up my Nexus Font app after installing it.
 I have organized everything by style into folders.
 You can choose any categories or systems you like.

 Once you install Nexus open the app up.